typedb/typedb/README.md

 TypeDB is a [polymorphic](https://typedb.com/features#polymorphic-queries) database with a [conceptual](https://typedb.com/features#conceptual-modeling) data model, a strong [subtyping](https://typedb.com/features#strong-type-system) system, a symbolic [reasoning](https://typedb.com/features#symbolic-reasoning) engine, and a beautiful and elegant [type-theoretic](https://typedb.com/features#modern-language) language [TypeQL](https://github.com/vaticle/typeql).

-> **IMPORTANT NOTE:** TypeDB & TypeQL are in the process of being ported over and rewritten in [Rust](https://www.rust-lang.org).
-There will be changes that won't be backwards compatible, as we refine the the language further to extend its expressivity, as well as changes to the byte storage data structure to further boost performance significantly.
-We're aiming to complete this by February/March 2024, released as TypeDB 3.0, along with preliminary benchmarks of TypeDB.
+> **IMPORTANT NOTE:** > > TypeDB & TypeQL are in the process of being rewritten in [Rust](https://www.rust-lang.org).
+There will be significant refinement to the language, and minor breaks in backwards compatibility.
+Learn about the changes on our [roadmap issue on GitHub](https://github.com/vaticle/typedb/issues/6764).
+The biggest change to TypeDB 3.0 will be our storage data structure and architecture that significantly boosts performance.
+We’re aiming to release 3.0 in the summer this year, along with preliminary benchmarks of TypeDB.

 ## Polymorphic databases